 - We all want high-quality software.

 - We don't all agree on the definition of quality.

-- Quality encompasses both what the system does and how it does it.
+- Quality encompasses what and how.

 - How quickly it runs.

 - How secure it is.

 - How available its services are.

 - How easily it scales to more users.

 - Quality is hard to measure and assess objectively.